binaryphile/docker-pgsql/README.md

 mounting the current directory as a writable volume.
 Configuration files are in this directory and database files are in the `postgresql` subdirectory (made when you make the database).
-Logging is done to a file in the database directory as well.
+Logging is done to a file in this directory as well.

 ## Creating the image